Exact Propagating Wave Solutions in Reaction Cross-Diffusion System: The instability of the solution

 The same thing happened in double roots case and complex roots case.
-Change of discretisation steps changes the time of the onset of the instability, but not the growth rate of the instability, as can be seen in see \cref{fig:proof_dynamical_instability_double,fig:proof_dynamical_instability_COMPLEX}.
+Change of discretisation steps changes the time of the onset of the instability, but not the growth rate of the instability, as can be seen in \fig{proof_dynamical_instability_double} and \fig{proof_dynamical_instability_COMPLEX}.

 For the ``inner roots'' case, the initial condition is a front of invasion of an unstable state into a stable state, and the numerical simulation show behaviour different from other cases: now the instability appears, at first, as the elevation of the $\u$-field right behind the front.
 So we observe how this instability changes with different discretization steps.
-The result is shown in \cref{fig:proof_dynamical_instability_INNER}.
+The result is shown in \fig{proof_dynamical_instability_INNER}.
 We see, again, that the time of the onset of the instability does depend on the discretization steps, but the growth rate remains the same.
 The subsequent behaviour of the solution also remains qualitatively similar, involving formation of a propagating pulse with a plateau and a back --- even though shifted in time and differing in detail, which is of course only expectable for a solution affected by a dynamical instability.

-We can conclude that insofar as it may be established by numerical simulations, the analytical front solutions are dynamically unstable.
+We can conclude that insofar as it may be established by numerical simulations, the analytical front solutions are dynamically unstable: they yield to solutions with oscillatory fronts, which are beyond the main scope of the current paper and requires separate study.